 Next, the petitioners should bring the papers to the courthouse for filing.
 In all cases, the court clerk will issue a case number and charge a filing fee.
 If you can't afford the fee, you can ask the clerk for a fee waiver form, which you'll use to provide your financial information.
 If a judge agrees that you're indigent (below the poverty line), the judge will sign an order eliminating all fees in your case.

 Don't worry about serving the papers.
-One of the best benefits of the joint petition for divorce is that it spares you from having to serve papers on anyone.
-This is a major time and money saver.
+One of the best benefits of the joint petition for divorce is that it spares you from having to serve papers on anyone, which saves a significant amount of time and money.
+(N.H.
+Rev. Stat.
+458:9)

-If you and your spouse have children together, at some point after you file the joint petition you have to go to a four hour seminar about the effects of divorce on children.
-After you take the program, you'll get a certificate of completion that you have to show the court.
-You have to finish the seminar before the final hearing.
+If you and your spouse have children together, at some point after you file the joint petition, you have to go to a four-hour seminar about the effects of divorce on children.
+After you take the program, you'll get a certificate of completion that you will submit to the court.
+It's important to understand that you must finish the seminar before the final hearing.
 If you don't take the seminar, the court can sanction (punish) you.

 After you file the joint petition, you can request a temporary hearing if you don't have a total agreement.
 At a temporary hearing, the judge will listen to both sides and write an order about the contested issues.
-The order will govern everyone until the case settles or is tried.
+The order will govern everyone until the case settles, or the judge decides the remaining issues.

 However, if you have a total agreement on all the issues, you wind down the process by requesting a final hearing date.
-Before the hearing you'll write, sign, and file an agreement known as a final decree on divorce.
+Before the hearing, you'll write, sign, and file an agreement known as a final decree on divorce.
 The petitioner, the respondent, or both can show up for the final hearing—at least one party has to be there.
-The court will ask some brief questions and, if the agreement is fair and everything is in order, the judge will sign the decree and your divorce will be final.
+The court will ask some brief questions and, if the agreement is fair and everything is in order, the judge will sign the decree and will finalize your divorce.

 New Hampshire Statutes, Chapter 458 (Divorce)